Financial-Times/origami-website/_components/customisation.md

 ### Customise A Brand

 If your project has access to a component's Sass API (see the [manual build tutorial](/docs/tutorials/manual-build/#selecting-a-brand)) it is possible to customise your chosen brand.
 For example, at the time of writing, the [`oTypographySetFont`](https://registry.origami.ft.com/components/o-typography@6.4.5/sassdoc?brand=master#mixin-otypographysetfont) mixin can be used to customise component fonts.
-This customises the font used by all components including in your project.
+This customises the font used by all components included in your project.

 <aside>
-Not all components support brand customisation but the Origami team are happy to add support as needed.
-Ask the core Origami team for new features in the <a href="https://financialtimes.slack.com/messages/{{site.data.contact.slack}}">#{{site.data.contact.slack}}</a> Slack channel.
+Not all components support brand customisation but the Origami team are happy for support to be added as needed.
+Ask the core Origami team about new features in the <a href="https://financialtimes.slack.com/messages/{{site.data.contact.slack}}">#{{site.data.contact.slack}}</a> Slack channel.
 </aside>

 <pre><code class="o-syntax-highlight--scss">// Incomplete example for demo purposes only